Emmotes/ic_spoilers/docs/prudence.md

     "id": 2832,
     "flavour_text": "",
     "description": {
         "desc": "$(source_hero) gains one stack of glee each time she kills an enemy.
-For each stack of glee, her damage is increased by $(not_buffed amount)%, stacking multiplicatively.
+For each stack of glee, her damage is increased by $(amount)%, stacking multiplicatively.
 Glee has a 25% chance to lose one stack whenever a Champion other than $(source_hero) gets a kill."
     },
     "effect_keys": [
         {